 The report from Auto Express indicates that the new Ford electric SUV will be a smaller sibling of the Mustang Mach-E electric SUV, which is a mid-size model.
 It should be a compact electric SUV like the VW ID.4.
 The plan is reportedly to build the mini Mustang Mach E on the same platform – the MEB.
 The Blue Oval hasn’t spelled out the strategy to build passenger vehicles on the basis of the MEB platform, but reports are rife that expanding the scope of licensing for the German dedicated EV platform to include multiple PVs is the long-term plan.

-Murat Gueler, the chief designer of Ford’s European subsidiary, had hinted of a smaller EV with Mustang inspiration previously.
+Gueler had hinted of a smaller EV with Mustang inspiration previously.
 “We’re really excited by what this (Mustang inspiration) brings to the electric car, and yes, we have already talked about expansion, to some sort of family,” Gueler had told Auto Express in 2019.
-He also said that the second EV’s profile would be different from that of the Mustang Mach-E, and so, maybe the coupe-like roofline won’t be dramatic.
+He also said that the second EV’s profile would be different from that of the Mustang Mach-E.

-Ford may launch the mini Mustang Mach-E in the United States a few months after it begins deliveries in Europe, probably in late 2023 or early 2024.
+It remains to be seen if the model developed for Europe would come Stateside.
+If it gets the green light, Ford may launch the mini Mustang Mach-E in the United States a few months after it begins deliveries in Europe, towards the end of 2023.